If you work in an organization, the odds are that you’ve recently heard the term culture transformation.

 Although it’s a relatively old topic, there still seems to be a lot of confusion about whether it’s just another fleeting trend or a particular strategy that increases performance in organizations.

 With that said, we compiled an article that explains the four most fundamental questions about cultural transformation:

 Let’s get started.

 There is no single agreed-upon definition of cultural transformation, as it is still developing and evolving in scope.
-However, the closest and most universally accepted definition of cultural transformation describes it as the dynamic process of irreversibly changing the outlook (culture) of an organisation; and correspondingly its policies, processes and behaviours that result in a more effective mode of operation.
+However, the closest and most universally accepted definition of cultural transformation describes it as the dynamic process of irreversibly changing the outlook (culture) of an organization; and correspondingly its policies, processes, and behaviors that result in a more effective mode of operation.

 We’re going to use the terms transformation and change in this post interchangeably, but to be clear, we’re discussing ”transformation’’.
 Change seeks to merely improve upon the past.
 Transformation carves an entirely new path for the future and aims to create something new that is built upon the frameworks of the past.
 It has often been said that a butterfly is a transformation and not just a better caterpillar.

 To understand this more closely, we will start by defining culture.
-According to Richard Barrett, organisational culture is defined as ”the way things are done around here.”
-To put it in a simple way, culture is a replica of the values, beliefs and behaviours of a group of people; that determines their ”personality’’.
+According to Richard Barrett, organizational culture is defined as ”the way things are done around here.”
+To put it in a simple way, culture is a replica of the values, beliefs, and behaviors of a group of people; that determines their ”personality’’.
 It is who they are, what they stand for.
-It is what defines them, and what distinguishes them from other organisations.
+It is what defines them, and what distinguishes them from other organizations.

 This definition tells us three essential and interconnected things about culture:

 It is Holistic

 It is Learned